open/close all folders

 The Crownlands / The Stormlands

-- In the Blood: Many people seem to think that Stannis's decision to burn Shireen was his Targaryen blood finally acting up, among them Renly.
+- It Runs in the Family: Many people seem to think that Stannis's decision to burn Shireen was his Targaryen blood finally acting up, among them Renly.
 Readers also note that Robert's irrational hatred for all Targaryens, not just Rhaegar and Aerys, is possibly his form of Targaryen madness as well.

 - Locked Out of the Loop: They're the last people to know anything, since communication with King's Landing is purposefully being stifled by the rest of Westeros.
 They didn't find out about Jon Targaryen's existence until Chapter 25, and they didn't find out about Jon Snow being Jon Targaryen until Chapter 35/36, long after everyone else had and long after most of those same people had sworn fealty to him.